-Admissions Committee
+Rej ports to: Academic Senate.

+Me embership:

-Ex Officio: Vice President of Academic Administration or designee; Director of Admissions; Registrar or designee; Director of the Teaching and Learning Center; Director of Student Financial Services or designee.
+Ex Officio : VPAA or designee; Director of Admissions; Registrar or designee; Director of the Student Success Center; Director of Student Financial Services or designee.

-Elected: Three teaching faculty.
+Elected : Three teaching faculty.
 The Committee may invite others (non-voting), as needed.

-Chair: Vice President of Academic Administration or designee.
+Ch air: VPAA or designee.

+Tei rm: Four years.

-Frequency of Meetings: Before the start of each term or as needed.
+Fre quency of Meetings: Before the start of each term or as needed.

-- ➤ Enforce the policies of suspension and dismissals as they are stated in the College Catalog. - Review and act upon all admissions appeals. - Discuss admission policies and standards, and make recommendations to ASGE. - ➤ The chair will provide the Academic Senate with annual summary statistics of student admissions, readmissions, probations, suspensions, and dismissals at the last Senate of the year.
+- Enforce the policies of suspension and dismissals as they are stated in the College Catalog. - > Review and act upon all admissions appeals. - > Discuss admission policies and standards, and make recommendations to ASGE. - > The chair will provide the Academic Senate with annual summary statistics of student admissions, readmissions, probations, suspensions, and dismissals at the last Senate of the year.